Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 What is a Gas Outdoor Heater?

-These are typically either tall mushroom-style or shorter round gas outdoor heater.
+These are typically either tall outdoor mushroom heater style or shorter round gas outdoor heater.

 Some are also designed for use in the garage or as industrial blow heaters.